amelielabs/amelie/examples/README.md

 `usage: example_cli ./test [amelie options]`

-The example below creates a new or opens an existing amelie repository, continuous reads and executes SQL commands from stdin until EOF.
+The example creates a new or opens an existing amelie repository, continuous reads and executes SQL commands from stdin until EOF.